-This measure depicts how the NapaSan's recycled water (RW) rate compares to similar service providers in the region (i.e., local area wastewater providers that make and deliver recycled water).
-Because of the different ways recycled water is priced, this measure normalizes the rates by assuming an agricultural user of 15 acre-feet per year, used during the summer months.
+This measure depicts how NapaSan's recycled water (RW) rate compares to similar service providers in the region (i.e., local area wastewater providers that make and deliver recycled water).
+Because of the different ways recycled water is priced, this measure normalizes the rates by assuming an agricultural user of 15 acre-feet per year (4,887,000 gallons).
+Any monthly or annual meter reading or fixed charge fees are added into the rate.

 The second measure shows NapaSan's recycled water rate over time.

 In 2012, the NapaSan Board increased recycled water rates so that the rate was equal to the cost of recycled water treatment and distribution.
 In this way, neither sewer customers nor recycled water customers were subsidizing the other.
 That rate increase went into effect for calendar year 2016.

-While the increase was significant, the 2016 rate (\$1.57 per 1,000 gallons) is below the regional average for recycled water, and is considerably lower than the City of Napa's water rate for comparable uses (\$5.86 per 1,000 gallons for inside city irrigation water customers).
+The 2017 calendar year rate (\$1.62 per 1,000 gallons) is below the regional average for recycled water, and is considerably lower than the City of Napa's water rate for comparable uses (\$5.86 per 1,000 gallons for inside city irrigation water customers).
+This difference creates and incentive for irrigation customers to invest in changing their systems to recycled water if and when recycled water becomes available.